 Categories: Loans and advances

-Activities of Self-Help Groups (SHGs)
+Need for and Activities of Self-Help Groups (SHGs)

 Bank finance:

-SHGs that are in active existence for minimum period of six months may approach banks for financial assistance.
+SHGs that are in active existence for a minimum period of six months may approach banks for financial assistance.
 Before approaching the banks, for financial assistance, the group must accumulate a reasonable size of own capital from its members.
 Further, such SHGs have to create a track record of regular repayments from the members who have borrowed from the fund created by the group.
-Apart from proving, that the group has successfully undertaken savings and credit operations from its resources; it must establish that the group is maintained proper accounts/records for all its transactions since inception.
+Apart from proving, that the group has successfully undertaken savings and credit operations from its resources; it must establish that the group has maintained proper accounts/records for all its transactions since inception.

 Bank finance to SHGs usually ranges from 1:1 to 1:4 of proportionate savings made by the group.
 The banks process the request for a credit facility with their usual method of appraising for any loan or the working capital requests which involves, an assessment of required capital investments, borrower’s margin, group’s capability of achieving its projected productions/sales, expected cash generation, etc. Normally, loans are sanctioned for a period of 3 to 7 years with a repayment schedule of daily, weekly, monthly, or quarterly installments or as determined at the time of sanctioning the limit depending upon local conditions and the nature of the activities.
 The security for the advance will be the hypothecation of assets created out of finance.
 No collateral security is insisted upon.